 This is why I’m inspired by independent documentary filmmakers Caterina and Riccardo and why I agreed to speak with them during the virtual chat.

 Below is the original copy of the script I wrote for myself to get through the chat.
 I’m an introverted, nervous type, thus the flushing.
 When the filmmakers asked me to speak about myself for 10 minutes, I knew I needed a crutch.
 What follows are the notes I used during the chat, to sum up, my story from Iowa to Italy.
 Since ALOR Italy has turned into a diary of moving to Italy, I figured I’d include these here with a few photos from my past in New York City and my future in Bardonecchia, Italy.

-My First Year of Living in Italy as a Foreigner
+My First Year Living in Italy as an American

 Bardonecchia is as picturesque as you would imagine an Italian Alps ski town to be.
 It’s also as different as you could possibly get from Iowa, where I was born.
 Ohio, where I grew up, or New York City where I was living when I met this handsome Italian photographer named Paolo.
 Paolo is the love of my life and now my husband.